MarkCrossrath/ConwaysGameofLife-/README.md

 # ConwaysGameofLife-

-Implementation of Conways game of live in processing
+Implementation of Conways game of life in processing